trq/opm/README.md

 }
 ```

-There is a bit of boiler plate here, but for now, we are just looking at the opm.util.configure part.

 ### Stage Dependencies Explained.

 _Stage_ actions execute the functions that perform the bulk of the work needed to be carried out to install a package.
 It is imperative that these stages be executed in a specific order.

-To install sed into your system for instance, you would execute all the stages, one after the other.
+To install gcc into your system for instance, you would execute all the stages, one after the other.

 ```
-opm sys-apps/sed-3.0 \
+opm lfs-base/gcc-4.7.2 \
     fetch unpack prepare configure \
     compile preinstall install postinstall \
     package merge